 If peer on peer abuse is recognised we will speak to the children about their behaviours, at a level they understand.
 Victims will be comforted and reassured.
 We will also discuss concerns with their parent.
 Any incidents will recorded and records kept.
+We will also follow our reporting procedures if we believe peer-on-peer abuse is happening at home (for example siblings)

-3.15 Areas of Concern
+3.16 Areas of Concern